Langkasuka: Location

 Mao Kun map from Wubei Zhi showing Langkasuka (狼西加) near the top right (Songkla further to its right, and Kelantan River and Trengganu to the left).

 Chinese and Arab sources placed the ancient kingdom on the east coast of the Malay Peninsula.
 The New Book of Tang mentions that Langkasuka bordered Pan Pan, and a map in the Ming dynasty military treatise Wubei Zhi locates it south of Songkla near the Pattani River.
 A 15th century Arab text similarly places the kingdom between Kelantan and Songkla.
 The only contradictory information comes from a later Malay text Hikayat Merong Mahawangsa which placed it on the west coast as the predecessor of modern Kedah, although its sovereign had some association with Pattani.
 Chinese, Arab and Indian sources all considered Kedah and Langkasuka to be separate geographical entities.
 The Javanese poem Nagarakretagama placed it north of Saiburi, however it appears to imply that it was originally located on the west coast but was transferred later to the east.
+Cœdès changed his mind about the Liangshus Lang-ya-xiu.
+In an article of 1918 he distinguished it, with Pelliot, from the southern kingdom and placed it at the base of the peninsula.
+His book of 1948 inclined instead to identify it with the Ling-ya-si-jia of Zhao Rugua and with Langkasuka, a view Briggs preferred.

 In 1961, taking account of the various sources, the geographer and historian Paul Wheatley concluded that Langkasuka should be located near the modern town of Pattani.
 French archaeologist and historian Michel Jacq-Hergoualc'h concurred, and proposed the former estuary of the Pattani River near Yarang as the likely location of Langkasuka.
 He also suggested that whole area between Pattani, Saiburi and Yala may have been part of Langkasuka.
 Modern archaeological explorations have uncovered ruins near Yarang, a village fifteen kilometers south of Pattani, which may be of the city described in Liangshu.
-The city was located inland 10 miles from the coast and connected to the rivers leading to the sea via canals.
+The city lay 10 mi inland and connected to the rivers leading to the sea via canals.
 Silting of the waterways may have led to its decline.